tarun-chakravarthy/Catalyst-IT/README.md

 - Navigate to the Company Details page using the Nav-bar Links
 - Navigate to the Repositories page to interact with the table that lists all the repositories and details with filter options.

-## User Stories

-User is able to see the git-hub details of the Catalyst-IT company such as:
-- Company name
-- Git-user Avatar
-- Location of the Company
-- Description of the company
-- Number of Public Repositories
-- Git-hub Link
-- Blog Link

-User is able to filter the Repository table with multiple options in Repositories page, such as:
-- Forked
-- Not-forked
-- All
-- Name, Created Time, and Updated Time (Sorting with ASC and DSC)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.